gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 ## Selective synchronization

-GitLab Geo supports selective synchronization, which allows admins to choose which projects should be synchronized by secondary nodes.
+Geo supports selective synchronization, which allows admins to choose which projects should be synchronized by secondary nodes.

 It is important to note that selective synchronization does not: